 Red clover contains plant isoflavones that have estrogen-like properties, so it helps relieve hot flashes.

 This can once again be made into a tea, with the recipe as follows:

 - Add one or two teaspoons of dried red clover to a cup of boiling water.

 - Cover, steep for 30 minutes and then strain.

 - Drink up to three cups of this herbal tea daily.

-Note: As red clover can influence other medications, speak with your doctor before trying it.
+Note: Red clover may influence other medications, speak with your doctor before trying it.

-Vitamin E has estrogen and can effectively eliminate or reduce the severity of hot flashes in menopausal women.
+Vitamin E has estrogen and can effectively reduce hot flashes.
 It also replaces necessary electrolytes that the body loses through sweating.

 Note: Vitamin E may take three to six weeks before you notice a difference.

-- Eat foods rich in vitamin B5 like fish, whole-grain breads, whole-grain cereals, legumes, avocados, nuts, eggs and bananas.
+- Eat foods rich in vitamin B5 like fish, whole-grain bread, whole-grain cereals, legumes, avocados, nuts, eggs and bananas.